Human Body Systems for Kids

 Its function is to filter the blood to extract substances that are in and helps eliminate waste products from the body.
 This body system includes the kidneys, ureters, bladder and urethra.

-Parts of the Body for Kids
+Parts of the Body for Kindergarten

 Here we are going to learn the parts of the human body with the images.
 Try to identify all the parts on your body.